 Antarctica

 Wandering Albatross

-The way wandering albatross fly is so prolonged as a result of both having a very long wingspan as well as the Antarctic’s robust winds.
+The way wandering albatross flies is prolonged due to their very long wingspan and the Antarctic’s robust winds.

-Wandering albatrosses are usually decided withinside the sub-Antarctic regions – specially on exposed ridges on Prince Edward Island and South Georgia.
+Wandering albatrosses are usually decided within the sub-Antarctic regions – especially on exposed ridges on Prince Edward Island and South Georgia.
 Once they find a mate, they stay with them for life.

 Unfortunately, these wonderful birds are endangered.
-They keep declining in numbers as a result of the amount of deaths from longline fishing hooks.
-Furthermore, wandering albatross have slow breeding techniques which do not help in modifying their numbers fast enough.
+Their numbers keep declining due to the number of deaths from longline fishing hooks.
+Furthermore, wandering albatrosses have slow breeding techniques, which do not help them modify their numbers fast enough.

-So, as you’ve seen, Antarctica is full of wonders that are waiting to be observed.
-It deserves recognition as do the stunning places around the world.
+As you’ve seen, Antarctica is full of wonders waiting to be observed.
+It deserves recognition, as do the stunning places around the world.

+Antarctica